Edit, copy, and delete automation flows in Confluence Cloud

-Site admins and Confluence admins can turn automation rules on and off, copy them, or delete them at the global level.
-Space admins can turn rules on and off, copy them, or delete them for individual spaces.
+Site admins and Confluence admins can turn automation flows on and off, copy them, or delete them at the global level.
+Space admins can turn flows on and off, copy them, or delete them for individual spaces.

 While you may not think of yourself as an admin, if you have a personal space you’re an administrator of your space!

-This includes the rules tied to smart buttons.
-When a smart button’s rule is turned off or deleted, it will not work and users selecting it will see an error message.
+This includes the flows tied to smart buttons.
+When a smart button’s flow is turned off or deleted, it will not work and users selecting it will see an error message.

 To navigate to Global automation: